Hand Tendon repair and Hand Tendon grafting in Auckland New Zealand

 If one or more of the tendons of the hand are damaged, you may require tendon repair surgery or tendon grafting to regain the full function of your hand and fingers.

 Dr. Mark Gittos in Auckland, New Zealand offers treatment for hand tendon injuries.
 Dr. Mark is a well-known plastic surgeon who has a lot of experience in hand surgery.
-In this article, we will shed the light on hand tendon injuries, and how Dr. Mark treats them.

 What are Hand Tendons?